 The p53 protein prevents a cell from completing the cell cycle if

 These functions make p53 a key player in protecting us against cancer; that is, it is an important tumor suppressor gene.
-More than half of all human cancers do, in fact, harbor p53 mutations and have no functioning p53 protein.
+More than half of all human lung, ovarian, and colorectal cancers harbor p53 mutations and have no functioning p53 protein.

 Mice have been cured of cancer by treating them with a peptide that turns on production of the p53 protein in the tumor cells.
 However, there may be a tradeoff involved: excess production of the p53 protein leads to accelerated aging in mice [Link].

 The product of the tumor suppressor gene INK4a is a protein of 16 kilodaltons (hence the name).

 Like p53, it blocks progression through the cell cycle — in this case by inhibiting the action of the cyclin-dependent kinase Cdk4.

 As an animal ages, its cells produce increasing amounts of p16INK4a.
 This is probably a good thing in that it reduces the risk of the cell entering uncontrolled mitosis, i.e., becoming a cancer.
 However, again like p53, there is a tradeoff.
 As levels of p16INK4a rise in adult stem cells and progenitor cells, their ability to reproduce and thus replace lost or damaged tissue diminishes.p16INK4a is not simply a reflection of an aging cell but is actively involved in the process.